Alpha Flight: Volume 4

-Alpha Flight defeats Alpha Strike.
-Vindicator (still under of Master of the World's mental control) helps Alpha Flight against Master of the World when he attempts to kill Claire.
+Vindicator (still under the Master of the World's mental control) helps Alpha Flight against Master of the World when he attempts to kill Claire.
 Alpha Flight successfully creates the machine to free the people that Master of the World had under his mental control.
 They kill Master of the World, but Vindicator flies away with Claire.
 Afterward, Alpha Flight celebrates after the Unity Party is abolished.